 Proximity Home PageResources to create and apply insight

-Mapping Your Locations & Areas with CommunityViewer
+Mapping Your Locations with CommunityViewer

--- adding and viewing points and polygons
+-- adding and viewing points and areas

 • Add Points & Polygon